Previous Concerts

 and singer/speaker Daniel Gilchrist

-Incantati perform a programme based around Bach's Goldberg Variations.
-In this concert, the miraculously crafted Goldberg canons are presented in the context of canons from the middle ages through to Bach's time, alongside other music of nighttime.
+Incantati performed a programme based around Bach's Goldberg Variations.
+In this concert, the miraculously crafted Goldberg canons were presented in the context of canons from the middle ages through to Bach's time, alongside other music of nighttime.

 What is Our Life?